 Heartburn is a burning sensation or pain in the esophagus, just below the sternum.

-It is caused by the regurgitation of gastric acid.
+The regurgitation of gastric acid causes it.
 The mouth and stomach are connected by a tube called the esophagus.
 It is made of muscles that work to push food into the stomach in rhythmic waves.

-Once in the stomach, food is prevented from refluxing (return to the esophagus), by a special area of circular muscle located at the junction of the esophagus and stomach, called the lower esophageal sphincter (LES).
+Once in the stomach, food is prevented from refluxing (return to the esophagus) by a particular area of circular muscle located at the junction of the esophagus and stomach, called the lower esophageal sphincter (LES).

-A pressure difference in the diaphragm, the flat muscle that separates the thorax from the abdomen, also tends to keep the stomach contents in the stomach.
+A pressure difference in the diaphragm, the flat muscle that separates the thorax from the abdomen, also keeps the stomach contents.

-The stomach combines food, acids and enzymes to begin digestion.
-There are special protective cells that cover the stomach to prevent the acid from causing inflammation.
+The stomach combines food, acids, and enzymes to begin digestion.
+Special protective cells cover the stomach to prevent the acid from causing inflammation.

-Heartburn is actually a symptom of GERD (gastroesophageal reflux disease) and is caused by acid reflux into the esophagus.
+Heartburn is a symptom of GERD (gastroesophageal reflux disease) caused by acid reflux into the esophagus.

-Risk factors include those that increase the production of acid in the stomach, as well as structural problems that allow acid reflux into the esophagus.
+Risk factors include those that increase acid production in the stomach and structural problems that allow acid reflux into the esophagus.